DatPhamQuoc/techdegree-project-9/README.md

 # Full Stack JavaScript Techdegree v2 - REST API Project

+In this project, I use the popular Express web application framework and a SQL database to create a REST API that lets users create, list, update, and delete items from a school database.

 ## Overview of the Provided Project Files

 We've supplied the following files for you to use:

 * The `seed` folder contains a starting set of data for your database in the form of a JSON file (`data.json`) and a collection of files (`context.js`, `database.js`, and `index.js`) that can be used to create your app's database and populate it with data (we'll explain how to do that below).
 * We've included a `.gitignore` file to ensure that the `node_modules` folder doesn't get pushed to your GitHub repo.